tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 Open the notebook.

-* This is a dataset of NASDAQ stock prices from 2012 to 2019.
+* This is a dataset of TSX stock prices from 2012 to 2019.

 Display the plot and ask the class whether the time series is stationary: